Stable dynamic helix state in the nonintegrable XXZ Heisenberg model: Introduction

-In this work, we investigate the influence of the external fields on the stability of spin helix states in a XXZ Heisenberg model.
+In this work, we investigate the influence of the external fields on the stability of spin helix states in an XXZ Heisenberg model.
 We consider two types of fields, (i) uniform field in $z$\ direction; (ii) random transverse fields in $x$\ and $y$\ directions.
-Two fields are shown to take different roles on the dynamics of a static helix state, which is the eigenstate of an unperturbed XXZ Heisenberg model.
-Exact diagonalization on finite system shows that random transverse fields in $x$ and $y$ directions drive the transition from integrability to nonintegrability.
-The energy level statics is Poisson distribution for weak random field, but becomes Wigner--Dyson from Gaussian Unitary Ensemble (WD-GUE) distributions as the strength of the random field increases.
-In the absence of the uniform $z$ field, the random field drives the deviation of the evolved state from the original helix state.
+These two fields are shown to play different roles on the dynamics of a static helix state, which is the eigenstate of an unperturbed XXZ Heisenberg model.
+Exact diagonalization on a finite system shows that random transverse fields in $x$ and $y$ directions drive the transition from integrability to nonintegrability.
+The energy level statistics is a Poisson distribution for weak random field, but becomes Wigner--Dyson from Gaussian Unitary Ensemble (WD-GUE) distribution as the strength of the random field increases.
+In the absence of the uniform $z$ field, the random field causes the deviation of the evolved state from the original helix state.
 However, in the presence of uniform $z$ field, the static helix state becomes a dynamic helix state with a relatively long life as a quantum scar state.
 We analyze the underlying mechanism in the framework of perturbation method.\ It manifests that the uniform field can suppress the effect of the random field.
-Numerical simulations for the dynamics of a helix state shows that (i) in the presence of uniform field, a helix state exhibits a near perfect revival as quantum scars; (ii) in the absence of uniform field, although the helix state deviates from the eigenstate, it still maintains a profile of a helix state within a long period of time.
+Numerical simulations for the dynamics of a helix state show that (i) in the presence of uniform field, a helix state exhibits a near perfect revival as quantum scars; (ii) in the absence of uniform field, although the helix state deviates from being an eigenstate, it still maintains a profile of a helix state within a long time.

-The rest of this paper is organized as follows: In Sec.~\ref{Model Hamiltonian and scar towers}, we introduce the model Hamiltonian and the helix states arising from scar towers.
-With these preparations, in Sec.~\ref {Static and dynamic helix states} we present two types of helix states arising from scar towers.
-We demonstrate the phase diagram of the system in Sec.~\ref{Nonintegrability} by means of statistics of energy levels.
-Sec.~ \ref{Quntum scars and stable helix states} contributes to the dynamics of the helix states in the nonintegrable system.\ Sec.~\ref{Summary} concludes this paper.
+The rest of this paper is organized as follows: In Sec.~\ref{Model Hamiltonian and scar towers}, we introduce the model Hamiltonian and the helix states arising from towers.
+With these preparations, in Sec.~\ref {Static and dynamic helix states} we present two types of helix states arising from towers.
+We demonstrate the phase diagram of the system in Sec.~ \ref{Nonintegrability} by means of statistics of energy levels.
+Sec.~\ref {Quntum scars and stable helix states} contributes to the dynamics of the helix states in the nonintegrable system.\ Sec.~\ref{Summary} concludes this paper.